TZM/tzm-blade/README.md

 #Background
 The Zeitgeist Movement Global Connect (ZMGC) aims to create an on-line eco-system within which the ideas of Resource Based Economy can be galvanise into actions that can be used in the real world.

-It equips members with on-line tools, by providing the infrastructure necessary to easily exchange, analyse and disseminate information in a highly scalable and non-blocking manner using only Open Source software build by the community.
+It equips members with on-line tools, by providing the infrastructure necessary to easily exchange, analyse and disseminate information in a highly scalable and non-blocking manner using only Free Software build by the community.

 Please refer to the [wiki](https://github.com/TZM/tzm-blade/wiki) for deeper understanding of what this project is hoping to achieve.
 We also have a public [trello](https://trello.com/zmgc) board.